janvanhelvoort/easy-tabs/README.md

 Easy react tab component.

 #### Note
-This component has no default styling.
+This component has no default styling, all classNames are optional.
 Default styling can be downloaded from [main.css](example/main.css)

 ## Installing